edysfy/Group_website/uxDesign.md

   <img align="center" src="supporting_images/orginal2.png" width="450px">
   </p>

 We started experimenting with Mapbox's circle markers.
-This was a demo provided by Mapbox and gave us an insight into how we can display different emotions on the map with varying colors.
+This was a demo provided by Mapbox and gave us an insight into how we can display different emotions on the map with varying colors (shown in the right picture).
 We also used [freelogodesign.org/](https://www.freelogodesign.org/), to come up with a variety of different logos to suit our application, and decided to go with the globe (we cant show below as uses black text).

   <p align="center">
   <img align="center" src="src/assets/logos/handslogo.png" width="250px">